GreenMachine582/NEAT/README.md

 # NEAT
-Connect 4 with NEAT (NeuroEvolution of Augmenting Topologies)
+Application of a NEAT (NeuroEvolution of Augmenting Topologies) with a Connect 4 environment.